oasis-open-projects/documentation/guides/project-website-guidelines.md

 Project web pages should include a footer with this notice:

-{PROJECT NAME} ​© is an [OASIS Open Project](https://www.oasis-open.org/open-projects/).
+{PROJECT NAME} © is an [OASIS Open Project](https://www.oasis-open.org/open-projects/).
 All rights reserved.
-OASIS [trademark](https://www.oasis-open.org/policies-guidelines/trademark), [IPR](https://www.oasis-open.org/policies-guidelines/ipr), [privacy](https://www.oasis-open.org/policies-guidelines/privacy), and other [policies](https://www.oasis-open.org/policies-guidelines) apply.
+OASIS trademark, licensing, [privacy](https://www.oasis-open.org/policies-guidelines/privacy/) and [other policies](https://www.oasis-open.org/policies-guidelines/) apply.
 [Contact OASIS](mailto:communications@oasis-open.org) for details.

 The footer also may include the OASIS Open Projects logo.